mholusa/kmax_distance/README.md

 # k-max Distance

-The k-max distance for images.
+The k-max distance for images and graphs.
-The repository contains two sample codes:
-- main.cpp shows computing using our *Image* structure and *std::vector*
-- main2.cpp shows computing using C arrays
+The repository contains the source code of the k-max distance and also three samples how to use it.

 ## Requirements